Kite (geometry): Definition and classification

-Kite quadrilaterals are named for the wind-blown, flying kites, which often have this shape and which are in turn named for a hovering bird and the sound it makes.
+Kite quadrilaterals are named for the wind-blown flying kites, which often have this shape and which are in turn named for a hovering bird and the sound it makes.
 According to Olaus Henrici, the name "kite" was given to these shapes by James Joseph Sylvester.

 Quadrilaterals can be classified hierarchically, meaning that some classes of quadrilaterals include other classes, or partitionally, meaning that each quadrilateral is in only one class.
-Classified hierarchically, kites include the rhombi (quadrilaterals with four equal sides) and squares.
+Classified hierarchically, kites include the rhombi (quadrilaterals with four equal sides), squares, and Apollonius quadrilaterals (in which the products of opposite sides are equal).
 All equilateral kites are rhombi, and all equiangular kites are squares.
 When classified partitionally, rhombi and squares would not be kites, because they belong to a different class of quadrilaterals; similarly, the right kites discussed below would not be kites.
 The remainder of this article follows a hierarchical classification; rhombi, squares, and right kites are all considered kites.
 By avoiding the need to consider special cases, this classification can simplify some facts about kites.

 Like kites, a parallelogram also has two pairs of equal-length sides, but they are opposite to each other rather than adjacent.
 Any non-self-crossing quadrilateral that has an axis of symmetry must be either a kite, with a diagonal axis of symmetry; or an isosceles trapezoid, with an axis of symmetry through the midpoints of two sides.
 These include as special cases the rhombus and the rectangle respectively, and the square, which is a special case of both.
 The self-crossing quadrilaterals include another class of symmetric quadrilaterals, the antiparallelograms.